 The moon and sun are eternal travellers.
 Even the years wander on.
 A lifetime adrift in a boat or in old age…every day is a journey, and the journey itself is home.

 – Matsuo Basho

-Hi.
-This is the first post on my new blogging website.
-I intend to gradually build it as a ‘virtual place of peace’ where anyone can come in search of a little inspiration or solace in times of need, or simply to follow my own inward and outward journey.
+Hello.
+I’m hoping to build this blogging website as a ‘virtual place of peace’.
+Somewhere that anyone can come in search of a little inspiration or solace in times of need, or simply to follow my own inward and outward journey.

-Where that reading touches something deeply within me or speaks to me directly, I’ll include quotes, references and links to other sites and resources, in the hope that you might find something helpful to you on your own journey.
+I’m someone who writes.
+And to write without sharing seems like a waste, hence this website.
+I also like to read the personal journeys of discovery made by others and, when that reading touches something inside me or speaks to me directly, I’ll include quotes, references and links to other sites and resources, in the hope that you might find something helpful to you on your own journey.